JibranKalia/printf/README.md

 ## Credits

-This README was inpspired by [Antonin Gavrel](https://github.com/agavrel)
+This README was heavily inpspired by [Antonin Gavrel](https://github.com/agavrel)

-## Contact or contribute

-If you want to contact me, or fix / improve this project, just send me a mail at **jibran.kalia@gmail.com**